Moni-Labs/Moni-Extension/README.md

-# <Moni Discover> — Security & Privacy
+# Moni Extension — Security & Privacy

-<Moni Extension> is an open-source browser extension that overlays analytics and trading tools on supported websites to help users evaluate crypto projects and social signals.
+Moni Extension is an open-source browser extension that overlays analytics and trading tools on supported websites to help users evaluate crypto projects and social signals.
 This README documents security and privacy practices for users, auditors, and contributors.

 ---